TouchBistro POS Review

 - View sales statistics for section totals, category totals, waiter totals, food totals, alcohol totals, tax, menus, and discount totals.

-- Print or email end of day report.
+- Print or email the end of day report.

 - Employee Management:

 - Staff members can log in and out for each shift.
-Some basic scheduling capabilities available as well.
+Some basic scheduling capabilities are also available.

-- Assign titles according to employee status (i.e. hostess, bartender, manager).
+- Assign titles according to employee status (e.g., hostess, bartender, manager).

-- Set permissions and passcodes for each employee.
+- You can set permissions and passcodes for each employee.